Eccentricity: how much a conic section (a circle, ellipse, parabola or hyperbola)

 Eccentricity is often shown as the letter e (don't confuse this with Euler's number "e", they are totally different)

-Try the slider under the graph to see what happens:
+Try the slider to see what happens:

 Calculating The Value